CHEF ANDREA SCHNELL

-In 2016, Andrea and her wife Kirsten purchased Sorelle to fulfill their dreams of owning a restaurant and bringing a fresh, creative twist on dishes inspired by authentic Italian fare.
+In 2016, Andrea purchased Sorelle to fulfill her dreams of owning a restaurant and bringing a fresh, creative twist on dishes inspired by authentic Italian fare.
 Andrea traveled to Italy last fall to meet top Italian chefs and get inspiration for her new menu.
 She thrives on learning new techniques and using unique ingredients and she is known for the positive and fun environment she creates in the kitchen, often singing with her team while they cook.
 This energetic atmosphere combined with new flavors and tastes leaves a lasting impression on her guests.

 Jon is no stranger to developing successful restaurants over the past twenty years.
 As co-founder of Eat Drink & Mingle Group, D’Allessandro co-owns Siros, Port 305 and Blue in Marina Bay, Quincy.
 In 2016, he partnered with longtime friend Schnell to provide the guidance and investment to help open Sorelle.